 This gets to the heart of personalization in customer service: It’s knowing everything you can about a customer to find a solution as quickly as possible and save them the trouble of repeating information over and over again.

 [Related read: An enterprise guide to personalized service]

 In the wake of a global pandemic, customer interactions largely moved online.
 The increased importance of the digital customer experience has made personalization more relevant than ever before.
 At the same time, it’s also given some customers pause about how much data they should be sharing.
-But the biggest personalization trends of 2021 point to a future of more informed customer consent.
+But this year’s biggest personalization trends point to a future of more informed customer consent.